tyeknapp2/MathResearch2019/README.md

 ## The Research

-This project focuses on observing Reconfiguration graphs of 2-player adversarial games such as TicTacToe and small versions of Chess.
+This project focuses on observing reconfiguration graphs of 2-player adversarial games such as TicTacToe and small versions of Chess.
 I am trying to look at smaller versions of these games to identify graph properties of their larger counter parts.
 I hope to be able to identify and generalize these games.

 ## Games